AdaCore/gnatstudio/docs/users_guide/main_window.rst

 .. index:: menu; tools --> views --> outline

-The :guilabel:`Outline` view, which you activate through the :menuselection:`Tools --> Views --> Outline` menu, shows the contents of the current file.
+The :guilabel:`Outline` view, which you activate through the :menuselection:`View --> Outline` menu, shows the contents of the current file.

 Exactly what is displayed depends on the language of the file.
 For Ada, C